tcytra/enraiged-laravel/README.md

 php artisan key:generate # create the application key
 ```

 The setup from the .env.example will be enough to get you started in a local environment.
-At minimum, valid DB_ parameters will need to be added, and the developer may want to double-check the basic APP_ config.
+At minimum, valid DB_
+parameters will need to be added, and the developer may want to double-check the basic APP_ config.

 ### Build Database

-The database build process will use the data found in the seeds resources to add the application roles and the initial users.
+The database build process will use the data found in the seeds resources to add the application roles and the initial
+users.
 These assets were published into ~/resources/seeds/:

-The developer will need to define their application roles and any initial users, such as a master adminisatrator:
+The developer will need to define their application roles and any initial users, such as a master administrator:

 - Define the initial users in ~/resources/seeds/users.json
 - Define the application roles in ~/resources/seeds/roles.json